mkubaczyk/gke-nodepool-drainer/README.md

 # GKE Node pool drainer

-This script cordons defined node pools, scales up defined resources (so there's no problem with Pod disruption budget etc.) and then drains the nodes, so the resources schedules themselves on the node pools not covered by the script's run.
+This script cordons defined node pools, scales up defined resources (so there's no problem with Pod disruption budget etc.) and then drains the nodes, so the resources schedule themselves on the node pools not covered by the script's run.
-Then drained node pools, since they are empty, can be destroyed.
+Then drained node pools (since they are empty) can be destroyed.

 ## How to run